eth-sri/ELINA/README.md

-      Copy the source files in "C++ interface" directory into "apronxx" directory Replace the Makefile in "apronxx" directory with the Makefile in "C++ interface" directory. run "make" in the APRON_PATH/japron
+      Copy the source files in "C++ interface" directory into "apronxx" directory Replace the Makefile in "apronxx" directory with the Makefile in "C++ interface" directory. run "make" in "apronxx" directory.
-      run "sudo make install" to install the updated "libjapron.so" file.
+      run "sudo make install" to install the updated "libapronxx.so" file.
       Initialize the APRON Manager as:
         man = new opt_oct_manager();